aayusharyan/particleText.js/README.md

 # Getting Started

+Just import and initialize to get started out of the box.

 ## Import the Script

 To import this library, you can either download [this release](https://github.com/aayusharyan/particleText.js/releases/tag/v0.1.0) and use the `particleText.js` file inside the src directory or use the CDN.